mtkier94/Neural-calibration-of-hidden-inhomogeneous-Marko-chains/README.md

 ## Comments on the data (see ./data)

 1) The raw data is provided by msg life central europe gmbh and can be found in './data/msg_life/Tarifierung_RI_2017.csv'.
-All other data in './data/msg_life/" is derived from the raw data by data processing. <br/>
+All other data in './data/msg_life/" is derived from the raw data by data processing.
+The copyright for this data remains with msg life central europe gmbh, see LICENSE in './data/msg_life/' <br/>

 2) Note: train- and test-data ('[x/y]_[train/test]*.npy') are not uploaded to './data/msg_life/' due to size-contraints (>100MB) on github induced by the time-series-format.
 However, running "0_main_data_processing.py" will create these files.